-On appointment to the board, each member is required to make a declaration of private interests, which is lodged with the chair.
-Further information on this declaration and conflict of interest can be found at Section 5.7.2.
+Portfolio entities need to ensure that re-appointed board members are issued with the latest induction documents.
+Once appointed to the board, each member is required to provide a declaration of private interests annually from their appointment start date, which is lodged with the chair.
+Further information on this declaration and conflict of interest can be found at Section 5.8.2.